efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 Now we assume that the scenes belonging to the episode summary are given.

-In a supervised scenario, we assume that binary labels are given denoting the scenes that belong to the summary.
-In this case, standard summarization algorithms (_SummaRuNNeR_[3]) consider a document as a sequence (for us that would be a sequence of scene representations) and perform selection based on:
+In a supervised scenario, we assume that binary labels denoting the scenes that belong to the summary.
+In this case, standard summarization models (e.g., _SummaRuNNeR_ [4]) consider the input document as a sequence (in our case a sequence of scene representations), apply criteria such as:

 1. content, i.e., scene representation